qjvtenkroode/homelab/README.md

 ## Assumptions
 - Every node runs Debian 11.
 - All are part of the Nomad, Consul, Vault cluster.
-- Monitoring is done through a Prometheus container running in Nomad.
+- Monitoring is done through a Prometheus container running in Nomad: [homelab-nomad](https://github.com/qjvtenkroode/homelab-nomad).
 - Ansible user is called 'overseer'
+- Terraform is used for volumes and jobs in Nomad: [homelab-terraform](https://github.com/qjvtenkroode/homelab-terraform)

 ## Improvements / TODO's
 - [ ] Make network interface for Consul client and server templates dynamic